PREAMBLE AND SUMMARY

-The government of Egypt has given special attention to environmental aspects of its energy policy, and has promulgated several laws and regulations concerning protection of the environment.
-Egypt issued the Environmental law in the year 1994.
-Accordingly the Egyptian Environmental Affairs Agency (EEAA) was created with the principal functions of development and monitoring of projects and the implementation of pilot projects.
-Environmental impact assessment must be submitted to EEAA for review and approval before licensing the plants.
-In addition, the air and water pollution limits applicable to the power plant projects are established.
+The government of Egypt has given special attention to environmental aspects of its energy policy and has promulgated several laws and regulations concerning protection of the environment.
+Egypt issued an environmental law during 1994.
+In accordance with the law, the Egyptian Environmental Affairs Agency (EEAA) was created with the principal functions of development and monitoring of projects and the implementation of pilot projects.
+Environmental impact assessment must be submitted to EEAA for review and approval before licensing power plants.
+In addition, the air and water pollution limits pertaining to the power plant projects are established.

 1.1.2.
 Estimated Available Energy

-At present, most of Egypt's coal reserves are located in Sinai, with a total reserve potential of 21 million tonnes.
-Egypt is an important non-OPEC energy producer.
-It has the sixth largest proved oil reserves in Africa.
-As of 2013, Egypt's proven oil reserves were estimated at 500 million tonnes; the country's reserves of natural gas are estimated at about 1.8 trillion cubic metres, and are the third largest in Africa.
-Egypt is currently considering the use of nuclear energy; in 2010 the country announced it will revive its civilian nuclear power programme, and plans to build a nuclear power station at El Dabaa which will be constructed with participation from foreign vendors.
+At present, most of Egypt's coal reserves are located in Sinai, with a total reserve potential of 17.6 million tons (estimate made during 2016).
+As of 2019, Egypt's proven oil reserves were estimated at 400 million tonnes; the country's reserves of natural gas were estimated at about 2.1 trillion cubic meters.
+Egypt is currently considering the use of nuclear energy; in 2010, the country announced it will revive its civilian nuclear power programme and plans to build a nuclear power station at El Dabaa which will be constructed with participation from the Russian Federation.

-Egypt has high solar availability and a high potential for wind energy, especially in the Red Sea coast area.
-Egypt approved a strategy aimed at increasing the contribution of renewable energy to 20% of total energy generated by 2020, where hydro power would represent 6%, wind 12%, and 2% would be provided by other renewable energy resources, especially solar energy.
+Egypt has a high potential to harness solar and wind energy, especially in the Red Sea coast area.
+Egypt approved a strategy aimed at increasing the contribution of renewable energy to 20% of total energy generated by 2022, where hydro power would represent 6%, wind would represent 12%, and 2% would be provided by other renewable energy resources, especially solar energy.

-* Solid, Liquid: Million tons; Gas: Trillion m3; Uranium: Metric tons; Hydro, Renewable: GW
+* Solid, Liquid: Million tons; Gas: Trillion m3; Uranium: Metric tons; Hydro, Renewable: TWh

 (1) Coal including Lignite: proved recoverable reserves, the tonnage within the proved amount in place that can be recovered in the future under present and expected local economic conditions with existing available technology.